Minimum wage and average salary

 The government has introduced many measures and labor reforms to tackle gender inequality in the workplace.
 For example, businesses with 50 or more workers must create and implement an equality plan.
 Similarly, large listed companies must have at least 40% of either gender on their boards of directors by mid-2026.

-If you earn less than the minimum wage in Spain, you can file a complaint with the Labor and Social Security Inspection (LSSI – Inspección de Trabajo y Seguridad Social).
+Depending on the situation, there are several courses of action to fix a low salary.
+For example, if you earn less than the minimum wage in Spain, you can file a complaint with the Labor and Social Security Inspection (LSSI – Inspección de Trabajo y Seguridad Social).
 They will assess your case, and fine or prosecute your employer if found negligent.

 You can also seek advice from your trade union representative.
 The Spanish Constitution guarantees the right to strike, though only unions can officially call strikes affecting an entire sector.